-History studies these surprises to study the future.
-But that future never becomes reality because of new surprises come that history hasn’t seen before.
+History studies never-seen-before surprising events like wars, pandemics, and bubbles to predict the future.
+But that future never becomes reality because of new surprises that history has never seen before.

-So best to avoid financial extremes.
 On the lower extreme, that means to not expect my future self to be content living off the minimalist budget Kim and I get by on today.
-And one the higher extreme, that means not sacrificing myself in pursuit of extra big bucks my future self may not even care about.
+And on the higher extreme, that means not sacrificing myself in pursuit of extra big bucks my future self might not even care about.

-And I shouldn’t only save money specifically to buy a house, pay for my kids’ school, or cover Kim and my retirement.
-I should save money for no particular reason because nobody has any reasonable idea of what surprises I’ll need it for.
+And I should save money for no particular reason—that is, not only specific reasons like home buying, tuition, and retirement—because nobody has any reasonable idea of what surprises I’ll need it for.

-That’ll give me the best chance of surviving to make the most of an unpredictable future.
+Doing so will give me the best chance of surviving long enough to make the most of an unpredictable future.

 4. Keep it to yourself.

 “Less ego, more wealth.
 Saving money is the gap between your ego and our income, and wealth is what you don’t see.”Morgan Housel